 – Class A: Any vehicle that weighs more than 10,000 pounds GVWR with a gross combination weight rating of more than 26,000 pounds.

 – Class B: A single-unit vehicle that is more than 26,000 pounds GVWR.

 – Class C: A single-unit vehicle of less than 26,000 pounds GVWR, with a hazardous materials, passenger or school bus endorsement.

-Under Minnesota law, a motorist with a class A, B or C commercial driver’s license is likely to lose his or her driving privileges if convicted of a DWI – even if the person is driving a personal car or truck at the time of the arrest.
+Under Minnesota law, a motorist with a class A, B or C commercial driver’s license is likely to lose his or her driving privileges if convicted of a DWI – even if the person is cited for DUI with a CDL in a personal vehicle.

 CDL driver risk losing their driver’s license for one year if they are convicted of a DWI in Minnesota; those who haul hazardous materials can lose their right to drive for even longer.

 Under state statute, even a first violation means the year-long loss of a CDL; it’s a three-year revocation if the driver is transporting hazardous materials at the time of the arrest.

 Losing Your CDL for Life in Minneapolis and Minnesota